highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 In dashboards, this connector is called `MorningstarSecurityDetails`.

-Specify the securities in the options along with your credentials or a session token for authentication.
+Specify the security in the options along with your credentials or a session token for authentication.

 ### Securities